logan-pearce/ReflectX/docs/source/makemodel.rst

 | ``TERRESTRIAL.PLANET.PARAMS``:
 | ``teq``: For the terrestrial models, the equilibrium temp set what clouds will condense, so we use the T_eq to set the clouds and the star-planet separation.
 | ``custom.pt.profile.dataframe``: option to input your own PT profile.
 Not operational yet.

-You must either set gravity or Mass/Radius.
-If setting gravity, a radius is also required to generate the planet spectrum.
-If gravity is set to None, a mass is required.
+| You must either set gravity or Mass/Radius.
+If setting gravity, a radius is also required to generate the planet spectrum If gravity is set to None, a mass is required.
 | ``gravity``: gravity, required if mass = `none`
 | ``gravity.unit`` must be `m/(s**2)`
 | ``radius``: Planet radius, required for all models